Guardians rally to win without Francona, A's lose 9th in row - WHIZ News

+CLEVELAND (AP) — After Terry Francona got done railing at the umpires, the Guardians rallied without their manager.

-CLEVELAND (AP) — Andrés Giménez drove in the go-ahead run with a single in Cleveland’s four-run eighth inning, and the Guardians rallied without manager Terry Francona for an 8-4 win Thursday night over the Oakland Athletics, who dropped their ninth straight.
+Andrés Giménez drove in the go-ahead run with a single in Cleveland’s four-run eighth inning, and the Guardians scored six runs after Francona was ejected for an 8-4 win Thursday night over the Oakland Athletics, who dropped their ninth straight.

-Giménez looped a single into left field off Lou Trivino (1-5) as the Guardians moved back over .500 for the first time since May 9, when they were 15-14.
+Giménez looped a single into left field off Lou Trivino (1-5) and rookie Richie Palacios delivered a pinch-hit, two-run double in the eighth as the Guardians went over .500 for the first time since May 9, when they were 15-14.

-Guardians rookie Richie Palacios added a two-run single in the eighth, and another run scored on an Oakland throwing error.

-Cleveland came from behind after Francona was ejected in the sixth inning for arguing with the Guardians down 4-2.
+Cleveland was down 4-2 in the sixth before scoring six runs after Francona got tossed for arguing.

-José Ramírez and Josh Naylor homered and Enyel De Los Santos (1-0) got the win for Cleveland, which has won eight of 10 and stayed competitive despite seven rainouts at home.
-Rookie Oscar Gonzalez had four hits.
+Rookie Oscar Gonzalez got four hits, Steven Kwan added three and José Ramírez and Josh Naylor homered for Cleveland, which has won eight of 10 and stayed competitive despite seven rainouts at home.

+“It’s a testament to our team culture,” said Kwan, who is batting .
+429 (9 of 21) in June.
+“We’ve always stayed positive kind of moving through these weird times.”

-Christian Bethancourt hit a two-run homer for the young A’s, who now have two nine-game losing streaks this season and are 19 games under .500 for the first time since 2017.
+Christian Bethancourt hit a two-run homer — and nearly had two more homers — for the young A’s, who now have two nine-game losing streaks in the same season for the first time since 1978.

 Kwan beat out an infield single and stole second with a headfirst slide.
 When the throw sailed into center, Kwan tried to get up but Oakland shortstop Elvis Andrus was sprawled on top of him.